SampatDixit/sampatdixit.github.io/_posts/blog/2023-12-11-how-to-get-BAI-ID.md

 ## How Much Does It Cost To Get BAI ID For First Time? {#how-much-does-it-cost-to-get-bai-id-for-first-time}

-To create a new BAI ID, the player has to pay Rs 3000/- and a Rs 50/- stamp paper is needed for an affidavit to confirm specific details like birthplace, date, and venue.
-As per the [latest official document](https://www.badmintonindia.org/download/news/For%20Creation%20of%20BAI%20IDr1.pdf){:target="_blank"}
+To create a new BAI ID, the player has to pay Rs 3000/- and a Rs 50/- stamp paper is needed for an affidavit to confirm specific details like birthplace, date, and venue (as per the [latest official document](https://www.badmintonindia.org/download/news/For%20Creation%20of%20BAI%20IDr1.pdf){:target="_blank"}).

 _Besides, to create a new **BWF-ID (this is for International participation)**, you have to pay Rs 5000/-._